yifan97/blog/_posts/2019-07-12-normalizing-flows.md

 $$ \frac{\partial{\mathbf{y}}}{\partial{\mathbf{z}}} = \prod_{i=1}^{d-k}\sigma_i(\mathbf{z}_{1:k}) \tag{16} $$

-R-NVPs are particularly attractive because both sampling and evaluating probability of some external sample are very efficient.
-Computational complexity of both operations is, in fact, exactly the same.
+R-NVPs are particularly attractive because both sampling and inference are equally efficient.
 This allows to use R-NVPs as a parametrization of an approximate posterior $$q$$ in VAEs, but also as the output likelihood (in VAEs or general regression models).
 To see this, first note that we can compute all elements of $$\mu$$ and $$ \sigma$$ in parallel, since all inputs ($$\mathbf{z}$$) are available.
 We can therefore compute $$\mathbf{y}$$ in a single forward pass.
 Next, note that the inverse transformation has the following form, with all divisions done element-wise,

 $$ \mathbf{z}_{1:k} = \mathbf{y}_{1:k} \tag{17} $$

 $$ \mathbf{z}_{k+1:d} = \frac{\mathbf{y}_{k+1:d}-\mu(\mathbf{y}_{1:k})}{\sigma({\mathbf{y}_{1:k}})} $$

 Note that $$\mu$$ and $$\sigma$$ are usually implemented as Neural networks, which are generally not invertible.
 Thanks to equation $$(17)$$, however, they do not have to be invertible for the whole R-NVP transformation to be invertible.
-In original paper, the authors apply stacking coupling layers of this mapping and permute the ordering of copied dimensions.
-This way, variables that are just copied in one step, are to be transformed in the following step.
+Notice that with a single coupling layer, some components are unchanged in forward transformation.
+In original paper, this problem is overcome by stacking multiple coupling layers and permute the ordering of copied dimensions. **The Jacobian determinant remains tractable**.
 <br>
 **Autoregressive models as normalizing flows**